How Trucking Companies Can Improve Safety and Avoid Being Sued

 Key DOT/FMCSA regulations

-The sheer volume of regulations in the trucking industry makes it impossible, of course, to outline all of them in this article.
-The following is a list of some of the most significant regulatory areas that have a major impact on trucking safety.
+The sheer volume of regulations in the trucking industry makes it impossible to outline all of them in this article.
+The following is a list of some of the most significant pieces of federal regulation that have a major impact on trucking safety.

 Yearly/Random Drug Tests - The FMCSA mandates that many commercial truck drivers be tested for alcohol and drugs on both a scheduled and random basis.
 Federal regulations mandate that testing be performed for the following drugs: amphetamines, cocaine, crack, opiates, marijuana and phencyclidine, more commonly referred to as PCP.